On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: The maximum reachability trip temporalisation problem

 \begin{theorem} The $k$-\otomrtt{} problem can be solved in $2^{O(k)}m\log |\tnet|$ time where $m=\sum_{T\in \tnet}|T|$ is the sum of trip lengths. \end{theorem}

-\begin{proof} Let us consider a trip network $(D=(V,E),\tnet)$, a source node $s$ and a target node $t$, and let $M$ be the induced multidigraph of $(D,\tnet{})$.
-Note that $m$ is also the number of edges in $M$.
-We suppose that for each trip $T$, we are given the list of its edges in their respective order in $T$.
-We also let $V(T)$ denote the set of nodes appearing in $T$ and write $u\prec_T v$ when $u,v\in V(T)$ and $u$ precedes $v$ in $T$.
+\begin{proof} Let us consider a trip network $(D=(V,E),\tnet)$, a source node $s$ and a target node $t$, and let $M$ be the induced multidigraph of $(D,\tnet{})$ (note that $m$ is also the number of edges in $M$).
+We suppose that for each trip $T\in\tnet$, we are given the list of its edges in their respective order in $T$.
+We also let $V(T)$ denote the set of nodes appearing in $T$ and write $u\preceq_T v$ when $u,v\in V(T)$ and the first occurrence of $u$ precedes the last occurrence of $v$ in $T$.
+In particular, we have $u\preceq_Tu$ for $u\in V(T)$ only when $u$ occurs several times in $T$.
 Let $\chi:\tnet{}\rightarrow [k]$ be any color assignment to the trips in $\tnet{}$.
-For $i\in[k]$, a \emph{$(i,\chi)$-path} $P$ in $M$ is a path which is the concatenation of exactly $i$ subtrips of distinct trips in $\tnet{}$ with pairwise distinct colors (in the following, $\chi(P)$ will denote the set of colors ``used'' by such a path $P$).
-Note that the existence of a $(i,\chi)$-path in $M$ from $s$ to $t$ with $i\in[k]$ implies the existence of a schedule $S$ such that $t$ is $(k,\tau_{S})$-reachable from $s$: indeed, we can first schedule the $i$ trips of the path in the order they appear in it, and then the remaining trips of $\tnet{}$ in any order.
-In order to test the existence of a \emph{$(i,\chi)$-path} in $M$ from $s$ to $t$ for $i\in[k]$, we can use the dynamic programming technique~\cite{Bellman1954}.
-For any node $v\in V$, let $A_{\chi}[v,i]$ denote the collection of sets $C$ of colors for which there exists a $(i,\chi)$-path $P$ in $M$ from $s$ to $v$ such that $\chi(P)=C$.
-Clearly, there exists a \emph{$(i,\chi)$-path} in $M$ from $s$ to $t$ if and only if $A_{\chi}[t,i]\neq\emptyset$.
+For $i\in[k]$, an \emph{$(i,\chi)$-walk} $P$ in $M$ is a walk which is the concatenation of exactly $i$ subtrips of distinct trips in $\tnet{}$ with pairwise distinct colors (in the following, $\chi(P)$ will denote the set of colors ``used'' by such a walk $P$).
+Note that the existence of an $(i,\chi)$-walk in $M$ from $s$ to $t$ with $i\in[k]$ implies the existence of a schedule $S$ such that $t$ is $(k,\tau_{S})$-reachable from $s$: indeed, we can first schedule the $i$ trips of the walk in the order they appear in it, and then the remaining trips of $\tnet{}$ in any order.
+In order to test the existence of an $(i,\chi)$-walk in $M$ from $s$ to $t$ for $i\in[k]$, we can use the dynamic programming technique~\cite{Bellman1954}.
+For any node $v\in V$, let $A_{\chi}[v,i]$ denote the collection of sets $C$ of $i$ colors for which there exists an $(i,\chi)$-walk $P$ in $M$ from $s$ to $v$ such that $\chi(P)=C$.
+Clearly, there exists an $(i,\chi)$-walk in $M$ from $s$ to $t$ if and only if $A_{\chi}[t,i]\neq\emptyset$.
 We have that, for any node $v\in V$,

 Moreover, for any $i\in[k-1]$,